Midnight Sun Brewing Company: History

-Mark Staples founded Midnight Sun Brewing Co. in 1995.
+Mark Staples and 'co-host' Barbara Miller founded Midnight Sun Brewing Co. in 1995.
 Their original location on Arctic Boulevard shared an industrial space with Knight's Taxidermy, the business featured on reality television program, Mounted in Alaska.
 The brewery moved to its present location in South Anchorage in 2009, where it expanded brewery operations to 10,000 barrel capacity, increased customer seating, and began food service in The Loft.
 MSBC began pouring beer at Williwaw Social in downtown Anchorage in 2018, allowing patrons to enjoy more than the state-regulated 36oz pour limit imposed on Alaska breweries.

 The brewery has been a regular participant in Anchorage's First Fridays art walk, with their own First Firkin Fridays, featuring the works of different local artists in The Loft, each month.
 Specially brewed casks of conditioned beer are opened by the guest artist at the event.

 In 2016 the label art of Panty Peeler Belgian-Style Tripel Ale sparked attacks on social media which rose to the attention of national press.
 The World Beer Cup announced in 2017 that they would no longer accept entries which have 'sexist and lewd names', making Panty Peeler ineligible for both its label art and name.
 In 2009 Author Ben McFarland noted Panty Peeler as one of the best beers in the world.

 Business Insider noted Midnight Sun Brewing Co. in 2017 as one of the top-rated brewers in the country, and Anchorage, AK as a "Top 10 Craft Beer City".

 MSBC has supported the LGBT community by sponsoring and participating in local Pride Month events such as the Rainbow Run and Brewed with Pride, a collaboration of various breweries which release unique products during Pride Month to raise money and awareness for LGBT charities and issues.
 In 2019 MSBC released Stonewall Riot.